affinitydb/doc/strengths.md

 ##Not an object database
-With its use of object IDs ([PIDs](./terminology.md#pin-id-pid)) and [references](./terminology.md#pin-reference), technically ChaosDB can be considered an object-oriented database.
+With its use of object IDs ([PIDs](./terminology.md#pin-id-pid)) and [references](./terminology.md#pin-reference), technically Affinity can be considered an object-oriented database.
 Interacting with entities as objects is a deliberate choice.
-However, ChaosDB avoids intimate associations with any particular object-oriented programming language, by providing a pure-data abstraction (the [PIN](./terminology.md#pin)) and low-level expression evaluation primitives.
-Also, ChaosDB does not attempt to solve the memory management complications implicit in traditional object-oriented systems.
-In that respect, ChaosDB adopts a stance similar to some of the recent graph and document databases.
+However, Affinity avoids intimate associations with any particular object-oriented programming language, by providing a pure-data abstraction (the [PIN](./terminology.md#pin)) and low-level expression evaluation primitives.
+Also, Affinity does not attempt to solve the memory management complications implicit in traditional object-oriented systems.
+In that respect, Affinity adopts a stance similar to some of the recent graph and document databases.

 ##Constraints transformed into qualifying criteria for classification
-In general, constraints are conspicuously absent from ChaosDB's interfaces.
-This is because ChaosDB is designed to bridge together various data storage approaches and representations of knowledge, with special care to allow evolution of structures in time.
-As a result, ChaosDB functions with an open-world assumption.
+In general, constraints are conspicuously absent from Affinity's interfaces.
+This is because Affinity is designed to bridge together various data storage approaches and representations of knowledge, with special care to allow evolution of structures in time.
 In relational modeling, even simple attributes can actually model constraints (e.g. only a woman can have a maiden name).
-With ChaosDB, constraints become qualifying criteria for classification (if a class requires a maiden name, then only objects with a maiden name will be classified by it; or conversely, if a class excludes maiden names, then objects with a maiden name will not be classified by it).
+With Affinity, constraints become qualifying criteria for classification (if a class requires a maiden name, then only objects with a maiden name will be classified by it; or conversely, if a class excludes maiden names, then objects with a maiden name will not be classified by it).
+However, pathSQL also provides a way to emulate traditional constraints, with its syntax to insert objects into a set of existing classes (in which case, if a new object doesn't comply with any of the specified classes, it won't be inserted).

 ##Flexible security features
-ChaosDB offers AES encryption of pages and log files.
+Affinity offers AES encryption of pages and log files.
 It can also attach a HMAC signed cryptographic checksum to each page, thus preventing attacks (in a context where encrypted pages may be stored on external or cloud storage), and also providing redundant page-level integrity check.
 Sessions are authenticated for owner and guest users.
-ChaosDB's interface also prevents SQL injection attacks.
+Affinity's interface also prevents SQL injection attacks.